Should You Pay Your Taxes with a Credit Card?

 We love points and miles, but it won’t always make sense to use a credit card to pay taxes.
 For example, if you carry a balance on your credit card, the interest you’ll pay will vastly outweigh the value of any credit card rewards you’d earn.
 We do not recommend paying your taxes with a credit card in this situation.
 If you can’t pay off the balance immediately, skip the credit card.

 We also do not recommend using a credit card to pay taxes if you are not working towards a minimum spending requirement for a new credit card account.
 It’s one thing to earn 50,000 points or more by putting the tax bill on your credit card.
-But if you’re just earning 1-2 points per dollar by paying with your credit card, you’re better off paying with cash.
+But if you’re just earning 1 or 2 points per dollar by paying with your credit card, you’re better off paying with cash.
 The fees associated with using the credit card will likely outweigh the points you’ll earn.
+So if you’re not working on unlocking that points bonus, it’s not worth putting your tax bill on a card.

 Paying taxes with a credit card can be a great way to meet a minimum spending requirement for a new credit card account.
 But if you’re not earning a sign-up bonus for your spend, it is likely not worth it.